xnaught/PresentMon/README.md

                            isn't required to trace a process you started, but PresentMon requires elevated privilege in order to query processes started on another account.
-Without it, these processes cannot be targetted by name and will be listed as '<error>'.
+Without it, these processes cannot be targeted by name and will be listed as '<error>'.
   -terminate_on_proc_exit  Terminate PresentMon when all the target processes
                            have exited.